willbelcher/cs3240-project/README.md

 # Django Schedule Application

-A course schedule builder developed with DJango for hosting on Heroku.
+A course schedule builder developed with Django for hosting on Heroku.